cruxieu17/automatic-minuting-using-BART/README.md

-# Official Repository for ECIR Automatic Minuting Submission.
+# Official Repository for INLG Automatic Minuting Submission.
+(additonal scripts would be updated soon.)